 Time-based

-- Start the day: Fight morning grogginess and procrastination by committing to sitting down at the same time every day and take advantage of the morning energy
+: Fight morning grogginess and procrastination by committing to sitting down at the same time every day and take advantage of the morning energy

 - Afternoon slump / food coma / energy dip: If you know you always get tired at a certain time, join Flow Club to give yourself a boost